 Students must nominate a doctoral committee prior to taking the University Oral Qualifying Examination.
 A doctoral committee consists of a minimum of four members.
-Three members, including the chair, are inside members and must hold appointments in the department.
-The outside member must be a UCLA faculty member in another department.
 By petition, one of the four members may be a faculty member from another UC campus.